fabnavarro/rwavelet/README.md

 Ywnoise <- Ywd
 ```

 We estimate the standard deviation *σ* of the noise using the maximum absolute deviation (with only the finest scale coefficients).
-We apply a hard thresholding rule (with a universal threshold) to the coefficient estimators and obtain the estimator by applying an inverse transform.
+We apply a hard thresholding rule (with a universal threshold) to the coefficient estimators and obtain the estimator by applying an inverse transform:

 ``` r
 hatsigma <- MAD(Ywd[(2^(J-1)+1):2^J])